NGC 1398

 NGC 1398 is an isolated barred spiral galaxy exhibiting a double ring structure.
 It is located 65 million light years from the Earth, in the constellation of Fornax.
-The galaxy, with a diameter of 135,000 light years, is bigger than the Milky Way.
+The galaxy, with a diameter of approximately 292,000 light years, is bigger than the Milky Way.
 Over 100 billion stars are in the galaxy.
-It was first discovered by Friedrich Winnecke of Karlsruhe, Germany, on 17 December 1868, while he was searching for comets.
+The discovery credit for NGC 1398 is often given to Friedrich Winnecke of Karlsruhe, Germany, who observed it on 17 December 1868, while he was searching for comets.
+German astronomer Wilhelm Tempel had first observed it on 9 October 1861, but he did not publish his observation until 1882.

+Supernovae

+Two supernovae have been observed in NGC 1398: